Skip to main content

 The UC San Diego Rady School MicroMBA will prioritize UC San Diego graduate students and postdoctoral fellows, followed by general public applicants.

-The MicroMBA program is in partnership with UC San Diego’s Division of Extended Studies and graduate student coordinators and volunteers.
+The MicroMBA program, in collaboration with UC San Diego’s Division of Extended Studies and overseen by graduate student coordinators and volunteers, will run from July 15 to August 28, 2024.

 Program Format